What is this medication?

 They need to know if you have or ever had any of these conditions:

-Take this medicine by mouth.
-Your doctor may want you to use a quick-response pregnancy test prior to using the tablets.
-Take your medicine as soon as you can after having unprotected sex, preferably in the first 24 hours, but no later than 72 hours (3 days) after the event.
-Follow the dose instructions of your health care provider exactly.
+Take this medication by mouth.
+Your care team may want you to use a quick-response pregnancy test prior to using the tablets.
+Take your medication as soon as you can after having unprotected sex, preferably in the first 24 hours, but no later than 72 hours (3 days) after the event.
+Follow the dose instructions of your care team exactly.
 Do not take any extra pills.
 Extra pills will not decrease your risk of pregnancy, but may increase your risk of side effects.

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

-Contact your pediatrician regarding the use of this medicine in children.
+Contact your care team regarding the use of this medication in children.
 Special care may be needed.
-This medicine has been used in female children who have started having menstrual periods.
+This medication has been used in female children who have started having menstrual periods.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.